 3) More Traffic = More Customers

-Organic search is often the primary source of website traffic, as well as the essential element of the buyer funnel.
+Organic search is often the primary source of website traffic and the essential element of the buyer funnel.
 People searching for the specific solution of your business have the potential to turn into paying customers.

-And if you spent time optimising your page to be fast and responsive while addressing customer’s needs, the chances are your conversion rates will rise significantly.
-Here are a few tips on how to increase organic traffic and make the most out of SEO.
+And if you spent time optimising your page to be fast and responsive while addressing customer's needs, the chances are your conversion rates will rise significantly.
+Here are a few tips on increasing organic traffic and making the most out of SEO.

 - Optimise for your readers, not Google.
 Understanding your buyer persona comes before anything else.
 Think about your customer's needs and pain points.
 Your SEO will naturally improve if you come up with content centred around a solution to the customers' problems and their search queries.